top of page

 Caitlin Zahlis, LCSW

-Caitlin Zahlis is a Licensed Clinical Social Worker (LCSW 104823) based here in San Diego with an eclectic background in the mental health field.
-She has over 6 years of experience in forensic social work, neuro-psychology research, building out prevention and peer support programs in California schools, non-profit development, and therapy.
+Caitlin Zahlis is a Licensed Clinical Social Worker (LCSW 104823) and clinical supervisor based here in San Diego with an eclectic background in the mental health field.
+She has over 7 years of experience in forensic social work, neuro-psychology research, building out mental health prevention programs, non-profit development, and providing individual and group therapy.
+Caitlin is motivated to support the military community and currently specializes in providing care to both active service members and veterans.

 Noreen Marsland, Psy.D.